smn/django-cache-sweeper/README.md

 **Template fragment caching**

-`{% modelcache %}` takes a Django ORM model as its first argument, the expiry time as its second and any following arguments are used to construct the rest of the cache key.
+`{% cachesweeper %}` takes a Django ORM model as its first argument, the expiry time as its second and any following arguments are used to construct the rest of the cache key.

     {% load markup %}
-    {% load modelcache_tags %}
+    {% load cachesweeper_tags %}
-    {% modelcache comment 500 "comment.xml" %}
+    {% cachesweeper comment 500 "comment.xml" %}
     <p>
         <strong>{{comment.user}}</strong> said at {{comment.created_at}}:<br/>
         {{comment.content|markdown}}